Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

 where the branch of the multivalued integrand is chosen to be real and positive when

-and the integration in~\eqref{eqn::coulombgasintegral} is understood so that the integration variables $u_r$ avoid the ramification points $x_1, x_2, \ldots, x_{2N}$ by encircling them from the upper half-plane --- see Sections~\ref{sec::coulombgasintegrals}--\ref{sec::realintegrals} (in particular Lemma~\ref{lem::related_two_Fs} and Equation~\eqref{eq: Def of F beta loops}) for a detailed description of the integration contours.
+and the integration in~\eqref{eqn::coulombgasintegral} is understood so that the integration variables $u_r$ avoid the ramification points $x_1, x_2, \ldots, x_{2N}$ by encircling them from the upper half-plane (see Section~\ref{sec::coulombgasintegrals_new}).
 With such a branch choice, $\LF_{\beta}$ actually takes values in $(0,\infty)$, see Theorem~\ref{thm::coulombgasintegral}.
-This fact is crucial for the probabilistic interpretation of these functions --- however, it is not easy to prove.
+This fact is crucial for the probabilistic interpretation of these functions --- however, it is not obvious.

+Quite a specific feature to the present case of $\kappa=8$ is that the function~\eqref{eqn::coulombgasintegral} also equals, up to a multiplicative factor, an integral of the Vandermonde determinant:

+is a matrix which can also be written in terms of $a$-periods of a suitable hyperelliptic Riemann surface --- see Proposition~\ref{prop::two_Fs_as_determinants} and Equation~(\ref{eq::relate_A_and_P},~\ref{eq::relate_det_and_circle}).
+Such a determinantal structure can be viewed as a feature of the \emph{fermionic} nature of the UST model (CFT with $c=-2$).

-Coulomb gas integrals stem from conformal field theory~\cite{DF-multipoint_correlation_functions, DubedatEulerIntegralsCommutingSLEs, KytolaPeltolaConformalCovBoundaryCorrelation}, where they have been used as a general ansatz to find formulas for correlation functions.
-Specifically to our case, we seek correlation functions of so-called degenerate fields, which should satisfy a system of PDEs~\cite{BPZ:Infinite_conformal_symmetry_in_2D_QFT},
+Historically, these Coulomb gas integrals stem from conformal field theory~\cite{DF-multipoint_correlation_functions, DubedatEulerIntegralsCommutingSLEs, KytolaPeltolaConformalCovBoundaryCorrelation}, where they have been used as a general ansatz to find formulas for correlation functions.
+Specifically to our case, we seek correlation functions of so-called degenerate fields, which should satisfy a system of ``BPZ PDEs'' attributed to Belavin, Polyakov \&~Zamolodchikov~\cite{BPZ:Infinite_conformal_symmetry_in_2D_QFT},